 I discovered that interior design was my calling when I built my first home in South Louisiana.
 Eventually, I put my successful career in advertising in the rear view and landed in design school where I discovered not only a nerdy joy for color theory, but also the vibrant, creative city of Austin, Texas that has been my home for over a decade.

 I am a creator who thrives on collaboration – I look for clients who want to be a partner in my design wanderlust, share ideas and discover what’s beautiful out there.

-A proud supporter of Austin’s art community, Sarah has served on the Board of Directors for the Rude Mechanicals, a ground-breaking ensemble-based theater collective based in East Austin.
-She is currently on the board of Design Changes Lives, a new non-profit dedicated to inspiring confidence in children through custom-designed bedrooms.
+A proud supporter of Austin’s art community, I’ve served on the Board of Directors for the Rude Mechanicals, a ground-breaking ensemble-based theater collective based in East Austin.
+I am currently on the board of Design Changes Lives, a new non-profit dedicated to inspiring confidence in children through custom-designed bedrooms.

 As a former coordinator for Interscope Records, Jessica’s creative eye was developed in the company of literal rock stars.

 While generating album concepts for artists such as Beck, Gwen Stefani, 50 Cent, and others, Jessica worked with photographers, stylists, and designers to turn creative ideas into eye-catching visuals.
 From there, it was off to the world of indie films for Jessica, where she worked as a production designer and wardrobe stylist.
 After moving to Austin from the west coast, Jessica launched her own wardrobe consulting company, and eventually lent her design expertise to corporate and lifestyle event planning.